OzannAyhan/bigquery-data-ingestion/README.md

 ## Future Enhancements

-The project can be extended with the following features:
+The project will be extended with the following features:

 - **Data Transformation**: Add preprocessing and cleaning steps before loading data into BigQuery.
 - **Pipeline Automation**: Integrate Apache Airflow to automate the entire workflow.